Spearhead-Industries/lpm/README.md

 \* definitely not inspired by npm...

-## Alternatives
+### Alternatives

-This tool was designed to aide in the production of LuaU/Lune standalone tools, not Roblox games.
+This tool was designed to aid in the production of LuaU/Lune standalone tools, not Roblox games.
 Use [Wally](https://github.com/UpliftGames/wally) for Roblox games.

 ## Installation